meerasndr/learn-programming-with-music-coursework/README.md

-# Sonic-Pi lesson plan
+# Sonic-Pi Lesson Plan

-#### A WIP plan to teach simple programming ideas using Sonic-Pi, for non-musicians and new coders
+### A WIP plan to teach simple programming ideas using Sonic-Pi, for non-musicians and new coders

 1. Make a beep.
 	* Goal: